php-fig/fig-standards/bylaws/003-votes.md

 In some cases, votes may overlap such that an individual would become eligible to cast a vote only as a result of another overlapping vote, such as a membership vote.
 In all cases, eligibility to vote will be defined based on membership at the moment a given vote starts.
 For nominations for Secretary or Core Committee member, eligibility to vote will be defined based on membership at the moment the nominating period begins.

-A secretary may trigger any type of vote.
+A secretary may trigger any type of vote if appropriate and necessary.

 Rounding of quorums and majorities would occur such that: